 Ultimately, this site will become a visual library of eighteenth-century theatrical dance positions, movements, and poses intended to complement the aforementioned study, i.e., an extensive collection of stills and video clips showing computer-generated 3D animations, reconstructing the vocabulary of eighteenth-century ballet based on my research (cf. the CG stills below).
 Indeed, one of the major hurdles in reconstructing a lost dance tradition is attempting to describe it in words and thereby have it understood, but a picture is worth a thousand words, and a moving picture worth ten thousand.

-I also intend to release periodically short blog-posts which present (hopefully) interesting tidbits from the history of early ballet, meant to be “easy reading.”
+I also periodically publish blog-posts which present (hopefully) interesting tidbits from the history of early ballet.
 (See “blog” above in the menu-bar.)
 Those interested in receiving notification of postings can click the “follow” bottom at the bottom of the page.